-- (i) to review and scrutinise the decisions made by and performance of the Cabinet and/or committees and Chief Officers. - (ii) to review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas - (iii) to question members of the Cabinet and/or committees and Chief Officers about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, services, initiatives or projects - (iv) to make recommendations to the Cabinet and/or Council arising from the outcome of the scrutiny process - (v) review and scrutinise the performance of individuals or public bodies in the area and invite reports from them and/or request them to address the Resources Scrutiny and Improvement Committee or the Directorate Scrutiny and Improvement Committees. - (vi) to question and gather evidence from any person (with their consent).
+- (i) to review and scrutinise the decisions made by and performance of the Cabinet and/or committees and Chief Officers. - to review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas - (iii) to question members of the Cabinet and/or committees and Chief Officers about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, services, initiatives or projects

+- (iv) to make recommendations to the Cabinet and/or Council arising from the outcome of the scrutiny process - (v) review and scrutinise the performance of individuals or public bodies in the area and invite reports from them and/or request them to address the Committee. - (vi) to question and gather evidence from any person (with their consent).